Our Approach

 Explicit

-The method spells out every orthographic and grammatical rule necessary to decode and understand written language.
-It makes no assumptions of prior knowledge and does not leave elements for the child to “figure out” by themselves.
-Children with reading difficulties struggle with that process and benefit from being presented information in a clear, explicit and logical manner.
+The method spells out every orthographic rule necessary to decode and understand written language.
+It makes no assumptions of prior knowledge and does not leave elements for the child to βfigure outβ by themselves.
+Children with reading difficulties benefit from learning through information that is presented in a clear, explicit and logical manner.

 Structured

-Syllable structure and vowel/consonant patterns: the recognition of spelling patterns and how they impact pronunciation (= phonology) and spelling (= sound-letter association).
+- Syllable structure & CVC patterns: the recognition of spelling structures, vowel/consonant patterns and how they impact pronunciation (= phonology) and spelling (= sound-letter association).

-When children have a weakness in either of these skills, reading is laborious.
+Reading is laborious when children have a weakness in either of these skills.